Causal Message Passing for Experiments with Unknown and General Network Interference: Problem Formulation and Main Results

 Algorithm~\ref{alg:CE estimation} presents a systematic and flexible framework for conducting the estimation process, which comprises three main steps explained below.

-\paragraph{Step 1: Data processing.} The initial step of the algorithm focuses on data preprocessing, which involves transforming the data into a suitable format for further analysis.
-This step is essential for preparing the data and ensuring its compatibility with subsequent steps.
-The computational cost of this preprocessing step scales linearly with the number of units and results in the generation of two vectors of size $T+1$.
+\paragraph{Step 1: Data processing} The initial step of the algorithm focuses on data preprocessing, transforming the data into a suitable format for further analysis.
+The computational cost of this step scales linearly with the number of units and results in the generation of two vectors of size $T+1$.

-\paragraph{Step 2: Parameters estimation.} In the second step, we utilize the preprocessed data to estimate~$\Uc$.
+\paragraph{Step 2: Parameters estimation} In the second step, we utilize the preprocessed data to estimate~$\Uc$.
 To accomplish this, we can make use of a parametric function class for $\{\outcomeg{t}{}\}_{t \in [T]_0}$, and introduce simplifying assumptions about the interference matrices.
-By leveraging the observed outcomes and Eq. \eqref{eq:state evolution-approiximation}, we estimate the relevant parameters.
+By leveraging the observed outcomes and \eqref{eq:state evolution}, we estimate the relevant parameters.

-It is worth noting that we can consider more complex models by collecting richer data.
-For instance, if we can divide individuals into distinct clusters with minimal interference or conduct the experiment in multiple stages with different treatments, we can incorporate additional data into the estimation of $\Uc$.
-This allows for the use of more sophisticated outcome models that capture the intricacies of the data.
+Note that we can consider more complex models by collecting richer data.
+For example, if we can divide units into distinct clusters or conduct the experiment in multiple stages with different treatments, we can incorporate additional data into the estimation.
+This allows using more sophisticated outcome models that capture the intricacies of the data.

-\paragraph{Step 3: TTE estimation.} In the final step, the algorithm estimates the total treatment effect by estimating the counterfactual scenarios with treatments assigned according to $\expd_1$ and $\expd_2$.
-The algorithm computes the difference between the average outcomes in these two scenarios, providing the TTE over the desired time horizon.
+\paragraph{Step 3: TTE estimation} In the final step, the algorithm estimates the TTE by estimating the counterfactual scenarios under experimental designs $\expd'$ and $\expd''$.
+The algorithm then computes the TTE over the desired time horizon.
 It is important to note that the time horizon for estimating the TTE can differ from the time horizon of collecting the data.